EpiData-dk/analysis/help/commands.md

 - `!rr` Risk Ratio and confidence interval for 2x2 tables, including Mantel-Haenszel adjustment for stratified data

 > Note:The default is to estimate the 95% confidence interval for odds ratio or risk ratio.
-See the <a href="#set">set command</a> to choose a different interval.
+See the [set command](#set) to choose a different interval.

-See <a href="#labeling">labeling</a> for options on changing between labels/values
+See [labeling](#labeling) for options on changing between labels/values

-See <a href="#formatting">formatting</a> for options on formatting percentages
+See [formatting](#formatting) for options on formatting percentages

 <a name="ctable" id="ctable"></a><a name="cta" id="cta"></a>
 ## ctable / cta